maximepeschard/alphy/README.md

 ### Search limit

-By default, the search is limited to the first 8 results.
+By default, only the first 8 results are displayed.
 However, this setting can be changed by going to the workflow settings (following the above directions), toggling the 'Workflow variables' pane by clicking the [x] icon and changing the `GIPHY_SEARCH_LIMIT` variable.

 ### Cache management